 Scotland's GPs still do not have access to e-prescribing and rolling this out across the country would be a priority for Scottish Labour.
-Patient records are still not connected across all health services and this can lead to disjointed working and miscommunication with patients.
+Patient records are still not connected across all health services and this can lead to disjointed working and The NHS in Scotland would be nothing without our dedicated and hardworking staff miscommunication with patients.
 Scottish Labour believes patients should own and have control over their own health records.
 Patients should be empowered to allow all services to access their records to improve their health journey.